| Ernie

 of Virginia’s Darden School.
 Sullivan has also completed Corporate

-Board Dynamics Training through the National Association of Corporate
+Board Dynamics Training through the National Association of Corportate

 Directors.
 In 2004 Sullivan completed The Minority Directors Development